hokelly/hokelly/README.md

 - 👋 Hi, I’m @hokelly
 - 👀 I’m interested in Computer Science Education and Leaving Certificate Computer Science in particular
-- 🌱 I’m currently learning server side web development using node.js and supabase.io
+- 🌱 I’m currently learning about Design Thinking
-- 💞️ I’m looking to collaborate on projects related to the astropi.org competition!
+- 💞️ I’m looking to collaborate on projects related to Design Thinking and Creative code/craft making!
 - 📫 How to reach me ... hokelly@stratfordcollege.ie

 <!---